mattgates5/whitepages/README.md

 whitepages
 ==========

-Simple directory service using Sinatra, yaml, and haml.
+Super simple directory service using Sinatra, yaml, and erb.

 To run: